 - A copy of your tuition bill ( this may be sent once it’s available from your institution for the fall semester)

 - A Statement of Purpose: a 2–3 page essay describing the effect of kidney disease on their lives; and how the proposed education or training program will enhance their ability to initiate, maintain or resume employment and independent living.

 - A reference letter from a nephrology professional (doctor, nurse, social worker, dietitian) caring for the applicant with an assessment of the applicant’s ability to maintain compliance with their treatment regimen, while pursuing the educational or vocational program.

 NOTE: The required reference letter and Statement of Purpose must be included in the email along with the application.

-Applications must be postmarked or emailed by July 10, 2020.
+Applications must be emailed by July 10, 2020.
 Late or incomplete applications will not be considered.
 An application is not a guarantee of an award.
 You will be notified of scholarship selection no later than July 31, 2020.